Close

 Understand Multiple-Entry Provisions

-Multiple-entry visas allow unlimited exits and re-entries during validity, but each entry is subject to standard immigration procedures.
-Don't assume automatic re-entry—always carry complete documentation when leaving and returning.
+Multiple-entry e-visas cost USD 50 and allow unlimited exits and re-entries during the 90-day validity period.
+Each entry remains subject to standard immigration procedures.
+Do not assume automatic re-entry—always carry complete documentation when leaving and returning to Vietnam.

 Document Business Activities

-Maintain records of business meetings, contracts reviewed, and facilities visited.
-While rarely requested, having a clear business activity log strengthens your credibility for future visa applications and demonstrates legitimate business purpose if questioned.
+Maintain records of business meetings, contracts reviewed, facilities visited, and contact information of local partners.
+While rarely requested during routine immigration checks, having a clear business activity log strengthens your credibility for future visa applications and demonstrates legitimate business purpose if questioned by immigration authorities.

 Frequently Asked Questions